wala/graph4code/docs/index.md

 </p>
 <br><br>

-  * Check that users developing data science code create the model with a different dataset than the ones they use to validate the model [see query here](https://github.com/wala/graph4code/blob/master/usage_queries/train_test_different_data.sparql).
+  * Check that users developing data science code create the model with a different dataset than the ones they use to validate the model ([see query here](https://github.com/wala/graph4code/blob/master/usage_queries/train_test_different_data.sparql)).

 <a name="Example violation of best practice to use different datasets to train"></a>